cenatus/situationists-walkman/README.md

 }
 ```

-If the device doesn't support geotracking, the sample project will stop.
-Optionally, the app presents the user with an error message and continues the experience at a limited capacity without geotracking.
+If the device doesn't support geotracking, the sample project stops.
+Optionally, an app can present an error message and continue the session at a limited capacity without geotracking.

 ## Display an AR View and Map View

-As an AR app, the sample project renders location anchors using an [`ARView`][3].
+The sample project renders location anchors using an [`ARView`][3].
 To reinforce the correspondence between geographic locations and positions in the session's local space, the sample project also displays a map view ([`MKMapView`][4]) that marks the anchors from a top-down perspective.
 The app displays both views simultaneously by using a stack view ([`UIStackView`][5]) with the camera feed on top.
-See the sample's `View Controller Scene` within the project's `Main.storyboard`.
+See the sample's View Controller Scene within the project's `Main.storyboard`.

 ## Check Availability and Run a Session

 To place location anchors with precision, geotracking requires a better understanding of the user’s geographic location than is possible with GPS alone.
 Based on a particular GPS coordinate, ARKit downloads batches of imagery that depict the physical environment in that area and assist the session with determining the user’s precise geographic location.

 This *localization imagery* captures the view mostly from public streets and routes accessible by car.
-As a result, geotracking doesn’t support areas within the city that are gated or accessible only to pedestrians, as ARKit lacks localization imagery there.
+As a result, geotracking doesn’t support areas within the city that are gated or accessible only to pedestrians.

 Because localization imagery depicts specific regions on the map, geotracking only supports areas where Apple has collected localization imagery in advance.
 Before starting a session, the sample project checks whether geotracking supports the user's location by calling [`checkAvailability(completionHandler:)`][6].